s-Nick/oneAPI-spec/source/elements/oneMath/source/domains/lapack/potrs_batch.rst

   The number of right-hand sides (:math:`0 \le nrhs`).

 a
-  Array containing batch of factorizations of the matrices :math:`A_i`, as returned by the Strided API of the :ref:`onemkl_lapack_potrf_batch_usm` function.
+  Array containing batch of factorizations of the matrices :math:`A_i`, as returned by the Strided API of the :ref:`onemath_lapack_potrf_batch_usm` function.

 lda
   Leading dimension of :math:`A_i`.